We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The vagina naturally produces lubrication that helps facilitate sexual activity.
-If natural lubrication is not enough, people can use artificial lubricant, or lube, to make sexual activity more comfortable.
+People can also use artificial lubricant, or lube, to make sexual activity more comfortable when needed.

 When a person becomes sexually aroused, their vagina produces extra lubrication.
 This lubrication reduces friction in the vagina, increasing comfort during sex and minimizing any feelings of soreness or irritation.
 However, vaginal dryness is a very common sexual issue.